teknium1/alpaca-roleplay-discordbot/README.md

 - `top_k`: Set the number of tokens to consider for top-k sampling.
 Default is `40`.
 - `message_history_limit`: set this to the default number of previous chat messages for the bot to look at each response it makes.

-More parameters are detailed in the [C Transformers documentation](https://github.com/marella/ctransformers#config)
+More information about parameters are detailed in the [C Transformers documentation](https://github.com/marella/ctransformers#config)

 ## Credits, License, Etc.
 While my repo may be licensed as MIT, the underlying code, libraries, and other portions of this repo may not be.
 Please DYOR to check what can